 If your child has been attending a regular school, they "own" your child for the rest of the year until June 30th.
 You do not have to find another school to register with until the next Fall.
 Just submit the Home Education notification form and a basic education plan (templates below), and begin self-study at home.
 Since the school has received your child's funding, they are obligated to share the resources such as textbooks that your child has been using in school, so it enables your child to continue study at home under home education.

-Some School Authorities Willing To Supervise Self-Designed Home Education High School
+Some School Authorities Willing To Supervise Self-Designed Portfolio Based Home Education High School for Diploma

-- Willow, a program of Third Academy (Secular)
+- Ursa, a program of Third Academy School (Secular) Course Challenge

-- Wisdom, a program of Trinity Christian School (Faith-based)
+- Wisdom, a program of Gilbertine Institute (Faith-based) Section 6 Portfolio Review

 All home education families have the opportunity to access Section 6 of the Home Education Regulations regardless of the school authority they are registered with.
 Technically, all school authorities should honor Section 6 of the home education regulations, however, many choose not to.
 If your current school authority does not wish to supervise a self-designed home education program, keep your child's portfolio and submit the following Fall when you choose a new school authority to evaluate the portfolio and report the marks and credits to Alberta Education.